Edward Said National Conservatory of Music: Academic programs

 After completing the three levels successfully, students will be eligible for a diploma that will qualify them to the university level program at the ESNCM (not open yet), which will train them to become professional musicians.
-Students would also be in a position to apply to any university or academy of music of their choice.

 The Regular Program

 consists of training in a Western or Arabic instrument, with examinations in 8 grades, each of which can be completed in a maximum of 20 months.
 It also includes theory, ear training, and history and appreciation of Arabic, classical, jazz and world music.
 The program also emphasizes group playing, choirs and group Arabic percussion.
-The program is set up in a manner to give students the broadest possible education in both Arabic and Western music cultures.

 The Amateur Program

 Private lessons are also offered to amateurs and music lovers without having to comply with the regular curriculum or to sit for exams.
 In some cases amateur students may register for other group courses subject to the approval of the teacher of the course, and provided that the student is at a level at which he/she could benefit from it.
 Students in the amateur program do not get credit or certificates for classes and courses that they have attended.